 Again, find ways to differentiate yourself from your competitors and become unique.
 Create an online store (or even better a brand) that visitors won’t forget.
 Something that sticks to their head and that they automatically connect when they think about the product.

-When you sell products that are very similar to what everybody else is selling, your store personality can make the difference.
+When you sell products that are very similar to what everybody else is selling, your store personality can make a difference.

-Blurred images, messy backgrounds or bad lightning look unprofessional.
+Blurred images, messy backgrounds, or bad lighting look unprofessional.
 The visual appeal is so so important!